 So did Grammie Childs.
 Her recipe for chocolate chip cookies has been passed around the family, but no one makes them like Grammie did.
 Her cookie jar was always full, which was no small feat with 16 grandchildren.
 We grew up helping her stir, eating spoonfuls of uncooked batter (now forbidden), and tasting the warm cookies freshly baked with the chocolate chips still softly melted.
 Oh, the sweet scent of her kitchen!

-Ray helps with packaging, labeling, and deliveries, and he is the main reason we dove into the world of gluten-free baking.
+My husband, Ray, helps with packaging, labeling, and deliveries, and he is the main reason we dove into the world of gluten-free baking.
 Ray lived with severe abdominal reactions to gluten for many years before identifying the culprit.
 When we first discovered that gluten was a problem for him, we stocked the kitchen with store-bought gluten-free breads, wraps, snacks and treats.
 I bought cookbooks, experimented with gluten-free flours, and learned new techniques, gradually replacing store-bought staples with home-baked ones.

 We looked for restaurants that offered gluten-free options, and we learned that some did a better job than others at protecting against cross-contamination.
 Every bad experience resulted in about a week of intense abdominal distress for Ray.